-The implication here is that a student was accepted with a research proposal in progress, but after arrival, this became problematic.
+The implication here is that a student was accepted with a research proposal in progress, but after arrival, it became problematic.
 This could be a further aspect of global market competition for students.
-The student's concern can also be read as a stereotypical gendered racism at play as the "subjectivated" identity coincided with performing an appropriately grateful, female East Asian woman.
-I have heard many stories of gendered, sexualized racism from other young women students who may not name their experience "racism" per se due to their complex situated experiences and political and intellectual perspectives on discrimination and "bias".
+The student's concern can also be read as a stereotypical gendered racism at play as the 'subjectivated' identity coincided with performing an appropriately grateful, female East Asian woman.
+I have heard many stories of gendered, sexualised racism from other young women students who may not name their experience 'racism' per se due to their complex situated experiences and political and intellectual perspectives on discrimination and 'bias'.

-The benefits of anti-racist approaches are that they keep focus on racism itself, on its pernicious and ongoing impact in HE, and on the ways in which individuals can be complicit with or challenge behaviors and structures regardless of their own positionality.
+The benefits of anti-racist approaches are that they keep focus on racism itself, on its pernicious and ongoing impact in HE, and on the ways in which individuals can be complicit with or challenge behaviours and structures regardless of their own positionality.
 In removing anti-racist discourses, we leave HEIs and importantly, the people who work in them, free from accountability, and allow them to mask continuing discriminatory practice in the language of inclusion and plurality.
-And while "white fragility" remains largely unaddressed in HEIs (DiAngelo, 2011), awareness of the symbolic and structural power of whiteness is more evident in research in UK education (Bhopal, 2018; Tate & Page, 2018).
+And while 'white fragility' remains largely unaddressed in HEIs (diAngelo 2011), awareness of the symbolic and structural power of whiteness is more evident in research in UK education (Tate and Page 2018; Bhopal 2018).

-Insisting on facing and eradicating racism allows us to challenge those who spout platitudes about "diversity and inclusion" while allowing racist processes, practices and outcomes to flourish and expand.
+Insisting on facing and eradicating racism allows us to challenge those who spout platitudes about 'diversity and inclusion' while allowing racist processes, practices and outcomes to flourish and expand.
 The harshness of the term reflects the need to address the harshness of experiences of BAME people in HE.
-This squeamishness about using the "r" word is hampering progress to truly liberating education not only for "social justice" but also the recognition that access to radical education itself is an issue that underpins and is social justice.
+This squeamishness about using the 'r' word is hampering progress to truly liberating education not only for 'social justice' but also the recognition that access to radical education itself is an issue that underpins and is social justice.
 Rather than agreeing with claims that in the post-race era there is racism without race, I would argue there is a return to race talk in HE, and with it race thinking, but without the language of racism.
-We are in the curious position of having clear evidence of experiential and structural racism, but now it is not due to "color-blindness" or "racism without racists" (Bonilla-Silva, 2014) per se.
+We are in the curious position of having clear evidence of experiential and structural racism, but not now due to 'color-blindness' nor 'racism without racists' (Bonilla-Silva 2014) per se.
 We now have no racists and no racism - just people who have natural, unconscious bias and regulated, diverse and inclusive institutions.
-These positions are justified through discourses that only focus on "inequalities" as organisational and pedagogic failures.
-So how might decolonization work differently than this?
+These positions are justified through discourses that only focus on 'inequalities' as organisational and pedagogic failures.
+So how might decolonisation work differently than this?
 Is it an inevitable outcome of the failures of the anti-racist approaches, or their occlusion and omission by the diversity agenda?